 With each step, the posterior chain contracts and propels the body forwards

 People who don’t work on their posterior chain will often find it is weaker than the front side of their body.
 This can lead to knee issues, back issues and they may find running quickly difficult

-✅ Members of our Virtual Running Club get access to our 30-Day Posterior Chain Challenge, along with all our other 30-Day Challenges.
+✅ Join our Virtual Running Club and get access to our 30-Day Posterior Challenge, along with all our other 30-Day Challenges.